Please note: The youth centres will be closed on all statutory holidays.

 We are interested in showcasing original artwork, and giving youth the opportunity to gain valuable experience in the exhibition process, to install and display their works, and even opportunities to sell their artwork.

 For more information, please contact the Recreation Assistant at QEP Youth Centre at email@example.com or 905-845-6601, ext.
 4681.

-Located in Queen Elizabeth Park Community and Cultural Centre, the youth centre provides dedicated staff and volunteers to assist youth in health, active and fun programming, while developing new friendships.
+Located in Queen Elizabeth Park Community and Cultural Centre, the youth centre provides dedicated staff and volunteers to assist youth ages 11 to 19 in health, active and fun programming, while developing new friendships.
 Drop-in today for more information about youth programs, special events, services and resources or visit the Youth Services page.

 Each centre offers:

 QEPCCC Youth Centre also has ping pong, air hockey and foosball tables; access to gym facilities for drop-in and organized sports; free snacks and Friday night pizza specials ($1.50 per slice).
 There is a large outdoor garage that provides access to picnic tables, grassed areas and an outdoor basketball court.